About Island Bay Library

 Island Bay is one of the oldest settled areas in Wellington.
 Known to Māori as Tapu-te-Ranga, the area has a long tradition of Maori settlement.
 In the 1800s, Island Bay was a weekend resort for some city residents, and in the early 1900s a small Italian fishing community developed here.
 Today, there are people from a diverse range of cultural backgrounds.

 The community has four primary schools, 5 preschools, the Tapu Te Ranga Marae, several rest homes, six churches, a medical centre, and some vibrant cafes and shops.
 Island Bay Community Centre (137 the Parade, ph.
 383 7464) is an important contact point and local information hub for the community.
 Its spacious, well equipped facilities are available for hire 7 days a week.
 Tucked away behind the Island Bay shops, the centre provides a sunny, comfortable spot for parties, meetings and gatherings.
-The local Plunket rooms are adjacent to the library, with a Toy Library held there on Saturday mornings from 9.30-11.30 am.
+A Toy Library is held there on Saturday mornings from 9.30-11.30 am.

 For more information about the community have a look at the Island Bay page in our Heritage section.